MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 ---
 layout: post
-title: Writing a tensor compiler from scratch
+title: Writing an optimizing tensor compiler from scratch
 image: TensorFrost.png
 ---

 In this blog post I want to talk about the research and development results for a library that I started working on more than a year ago - [TensorFrost](https://github.com/MichaelMoroz/TensorFrost).
 Under the hood it's a static optimizing tensor compiler with a focus on being able to do more "shader-like" things while still keeping the ability to do high level linear algebra for ML in numpy-like syntax with automatic differentiation support.

 If you want to see actual real use code examples, jump to [So what can we do with this?](#so-what-can-we-do-with-this).
 If you want to see performance comparison against ML libraries go to [What's the current performance compared to other tensor libraries?](#whats-the-current-performance-compared-to-other-tensor-libraries)
+For documentation on basic functionality, read the [README](https://github.com/MichaelMoroz/TensorFrost/blob/main/README.md) file in the repo.

 I started working on it 14 months ago when I hit a wall when I was working on neural variational monte carlo in Unity (I might make a separate blog post on this).
 After some time it became obvious that Machine Learning, let alone of this kind, is simply a no go without the required tools.
 Before realizing that, to make it even remotely work I needed to cut a lot of corners.
 Instead of using backpropagation I used evolution strategies, the neural network was hardcoded into a single kernel (including the determinant which was computed in a single thread in the same kernel!), and the reduction operations were very primitive "loop over all elements per thread", which don't map that well to GPU's.
 Finding the median of an array was also annoying, as I didn't bother with making a sorting algorithm, so I just found the "approximate" median.
 This is not an exhaustive list of issues, it was simply that limiting to do quite literally anything there.